20ChaituR/neuralnets/README.md

 Maximum Epochs - the maximum number of epochs that will be run when training the network\
 Maximum Iterations - the maximum number of times to randomize the weights of the network and retrain it\
 Error Threshold - the neural net stops when it goes below this error

+## Structure of the Output

+Every iteration, if the error decreases the program will print the diagnostic information of the training and the output of the neural network for each training case.
+The structure of this is as follows:

+First, the input values are given in one line, separated by commas.
+Then, the expected output array is given.
+Finally, the neural network's output array is given.
+An example of this is:

+    Input:    1,1
+    Expected: 1,1,0
+    Output:   0.99,0.99,0.005

+Here, the input is 1, 1.
+The expected output for this input is 1, 1, 0.
+What the neural network outputted was 0.99, 0.99, 0.05.

+This same structure is repeated for every training case in the training data.